kaydoh/data-journalism/openrefine/readme.md

 * County or area (NYC)
 * Enrollment.

-In a tidy worksheet, every cell would be filled in with a value.
 You might also want to preserve some of the totals to check your work.
 In this exercise, we'll only choose the statewide total by company for each month, not the total of all the plans.

 ### Import into OpenRefine ###